microbug/docker-cryptostorm-client/README.md

 *This is not an official Cryptostorm client, it just supports Cryptostorm.*

 ## What does this do?
 Connects to Cryptostorm VPN and allows you to link other containers to it.
+Image name: `microbug/cryptstorm-client`.

 This image is designed to work with Cryptostorm's VPN service.
 Pass it a username and (optionally) specify which node to use (by setting which config file to use), and it will connect to Cryptostorm.
 You can then connect other containers to it via `--net=container:vpn_container_name` or through [docker-compose](https://docs.docker.com/compose/compose-file/#network_mode).